-The next two bytes are the high byte and low byte of the memory address (16 bits) of the first register in this group.
+The next two bytes are the low byte and high byte of the memory address (16 bits) of the first register in this group.

-IO\UPDATE (Operational Code 0x80)
+IO\Update (Operational Code 0x80)

-The EEPROM controller uses this operational code to generate an IO\UPDATE signal to update the active control register bank from the buffer register bank during the download process.
+The EEPROM controller uses this operational code to generate an IO\Update signal to update the active control register bank from the buffer register bank during the download process.

-At a minimum, there should be at least one IO\UPDATE operational code after the end of the final register section definition group.
-This is needed so that at least one IO\UPDATE occurs after all of the AD9523 registers are loaded when the EEPROM is read.
-If this operational code is absent during a write to the EEPROM, the register values loaded from the EEPROM are not transferred to the active register space, and these values do not take effect after they are loaded from the EEPROM to the AD9523.
+At a minimum, there should be at least one IO\Update operational code after the end of the final register section definition group.
+This is needed so that at least one IO\Update occurs after all of the AD9523-1 registers are loaded when the EEPROM is read.
+If this operational code is absent during a write to the EEPROM, the register values loaded from the EEPROM are not transferred to the active register space, and these values do not take effect after they are loaded from the EEPROM to the AD9523-1.